 What is Insurance in Blackjack

-Insurance is an optional move which is offered by most casinos, both online and offline.
+Insurance is an optional move which is offered by most casinos, both online and land-based.
 To take insurance means to place a side bet which can be put only if the up card of the dealer is an ace.
 The main idea of this move is to give players the opportunity to bet that the dealer has blackjack and this way insure their current cards.
-In order to take advantage of the insurance option, you need to place a side bet that is half of your initial wager.
+In order to take advantage of the insurance option, you need to place a side bet that costs half of your initial wager.

 How to Take Insurance